 Printing the expressions in postfix or infix notations can be achieved by implementing the corresponding tree traversal, i.e., post-order or in-order depth-first search.
 However, this tree traversal itself needs to be performed implicitly, recursively, and directly by the individual nodes as such, not by some algorithm that would work with the entire expression tree externally and as a whole.
-In our case, this would again be against the purpose of inheritance.
+In our case, this would again be against the purpose of inheritance and virtual methods.
+The same analogously applies to the evaluation of expressions, too.